alfasin/SmartyStreetsAsPromised/README.md

 # smarty-streets-as-promised

+We all know what's the [callback hell](http://callbackhell.com/) and glad that since ES5 we don't have to deal with it, now we have Promises and functions like async await.
+Yet, some libraries still require using callbacks SmartyStreets API (described in: https://smartystreets.com/docs/cloud/us-street-api) is one of them.

-SmartyStreets API described in: https://smartystreets.com/docs/cloud/us-street-api is using callbacks, this is a [promisification](http://bluebirdjs.com/docs/api/promise.promisify.html) of the API using bluebird.
+This package is a [promisification](http://bluebirdjs.com/docs/api/promise.promisify.html) of SmartyStreets API using bluebird.

 Checkout [example.js](example.js) for usage and [.env](.env) as an example of how to set your environment.